For the member of the Exiles named Sunfire see Mariko Yashida, Shiro's cousin.

 Sunfire appears as an unlockable character.

-- A Sunfire figure was released in Hasbro's Marvel Legends line.
+- A Sunfire figure was released in Hasbro's Marvel Legends line as a special HasbroToyShop.com exclusive.
 This figure was based on his Age of Apocalypse design.

 - Another Sunfire figure was released for Hasbro's Marvel Universe line.